top1944/duckuments/docs/17_setup/1_6_duckiebot_initialization.md

 ## Camera Test

-You can test the camera right away, without setting up ROS.
+You can test the camera right away using a command-line utility called `raspistill`.

-Use the command:
+Use this command to capture the file `out.jpg`:

     duckiebot $ raspistill -t 1 -o out.jpg

-Then download out.jpg using scp:
+Then download `out.jpg` using `scp`:

     laptop $ scp ubuntu@duckiebot.local:~/out.jpg out.jpg

 ## Do not change the default shell

-If you know what you are doing, you are welcome to install and use additional shells (such as zsh), but please keep **bash** as be the default shell.
+If you know what you are doing, you are welcome to install and use additional shells (such as zsh), but please keep Bash as be the default shell.
 This is important for some scripts.

-(For the record, our favorite shell is zsh with oh-my-zsh.)
+(For the record, our favorite shell is ZSH with `oh-my-zsh`.)

 ## Set hostname

 Choose a name for your robot.
 This is a simple string that will always appear lowercase.

-Edit /etc/hostname and put "ROBOT_NAME" instead of “duckiebot”.
+Edit `/etc/hostname` and put "`![robot name]`" instead of `duckiebot`.

     duckiebot $ sudo vi /etc/hostname

-Also edit /etc/hosts and put  "ROBOT_NAME" instead of “duckiebot”:
+Also edit /etc/hosts and put "`![robot name]`" instead of `duckiebot`:

     duckiebot $ sudo vi /etc/hosts

-**Note: the command "sudo hostname duckiebot" is not enough.
+Note: the command

+    sudo hostname `![host name]`

+is not enough to actually change the hostname.
 The change will not persist.
-You need to go through the steps above.**
+You need to go through the steps above.

-``
-**NEVER ADD HOSTNAMES IN /etc/hosts (e.g. duckiebot.local)**
+**NEVER ADD HOSTNAMES IN `/etc/hosts` (e.g. `duckiebot.local`)**

+XXX The above should be clarified; we just told them to do it.

 Then reboot: